-The work draws on the past of Luxembourg City as a fortress; elements of military scenario’s were identified and translated into constructive scenario’s of use.
+The work draws on the past of Luxembourg City as a fortress; elements of military scenario’s were identified and translated into more compassionate scenario’s of use.

 Coming across an engraving of a war game at the Musée de l’Histoire de la Ville was decisive in the making process.
 The drawing illustrates the cleverness of strategic military thinking: a largest possible number of complex situations (forced retirement, siege, skirmish, sham attack, ambush) are foreseen on paper and integrated in the shape of the defence lines and volumes.

-Champs Libre (temporary platform), 2005.
-Recycled Oregon wood, nails, clay, wood carving.
-Constructed by Erik Bakker & Paul Nijland.
+Champs Libre (recycled Oregon wood, nails, clay, wood carving), 2005.
+Constructed with Erik Bakker & Paul Nijland.
 Commissioned by MUDAM, Luxembourg.